AminaB/devops/cicd/Readem.md

 - run image
   docker run -d -p 8080:8080 --name custom-container custom-image
 - go to @ip:8080/webapp to see your site web

+#### we can create image from jenkins to automate
+- add these commands to post-build actions -> transfers-> exec command : sudo docker build -t custom-image . docker run -d -p 8080:8080 --name custom-container custom-image